ronnymees/base2ace/docs/about-this-course/README.md

 There may be occasions for tests but these will mostly be announced.

 To practice for these evaluations, many challenges were created for you to solve.
-You can find them at [https://github.com/BioBoost/csharp_practical](https://github.com/BioBoost/csharp_practical).
-As a student, you should however get your own copy of these challenges via GitHub Classroom as described on Toledo.
+Follow the instructions on Toledo to get your own copy of these challenges via GitHub Classroom.

 ### ECTS

-For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course which can be found via [http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N066N.htm#activetab=doelstellingen_idp13827904](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N066N.htm#activetab=doelstellingen_idp13827904) for Introduction to Programming and via [http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N005N.htm#activetab=doelstellingen_idm2920400](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N005N.htm#activetab=doelstellingen_idm2920400) for Object Oriented Programming 1.
+For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course which can be found via [http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N066N.htm](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N066N.htm) for Introduction to Programming and via [http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N005N.htm](http://onderwijsaanbod.vives-noord.be/syllabi/n/B3N005N.htm) for Object Oriented Programming 1.

 ## Extra practice